imran1509/LW-Tasks/README.md

 ## 📝 2. choose an opensource observability stack and deploy it

-In this task I had to choose a observability stack and deploy it.
+In this task I had to choose an observability stack and deploy it.
 I chose Prometheus for metrics and grfana for visualization of the metrics.

 ### Prerequisites